Abrogation in public law: Prerogative powers and abrogation

 In R (Miller) v Secretary of State for Exiting the European Union [2017], it was held that an Act of Parliament would need to be in place before triggering the UK's exit from the EU under Article 50 of the Treaty on European Union.
 There would needed to have been specific, clear wording for any exiting legislation to be interpreted as affording ministers the authority to withdraw from the EU under section 2 of the European Communities Act 1972 (UK).
 The abrogation of powers came up in the UKSC′s reasoning since the government were not at liberty to use prerogative powers to change domestic law, nor were they able to use such powers to undermine any existing rights enshrined in primary legislation.
 If UK statute had been altered as a result of withdrawing from European Union, it would most likely have caused a fundamental change to the constitutional arrangements of the United Kingdom.

+Executive modification of rights

+The requirement for explicit legislative authorisation to abrogate rights was heavily reinforced by the United Kingdom Supreme Court in Miller 1 (2017).
+In that case, the majority held that the executive could not exercise its foreign affairs prerogative to trigger Article 50 of the Treaty on European Union because doing so would inevitably lead to the abrogation of domestic statutory rights established under the European Communities Act 1972.
+The court confirmed that far-reaching constitutional modifications—including the removal of a primary source of law or the slicing away of existing protections—cannot be implicitly achieved via executive discretion; they strictly demand express language on the face of an Act of Parliament.

+The constitutional threshold for executive intervention was further heightened in R (on the application of UNISON) v Lord Chancellor (2017), where the Supreme Court held that the executive cannot utilise broad, general regulatory powers to introduce fees that effectively abrogate the core constitutional right of access to the courts.